CancerDataAggregator/CDA-HelpDesk/docs/documentation/cdapython/man_pages/summarize_files.md

 ### data_source
 ( string or list of strings; optional ):
 Restrict results to those deriving from the given upstream data source(s).
-Current valid values are 'GDC', 'IDC', 'PDC', 'CDS' and 'ICDC'.
+Current valid values are 'GDC', 'IDC', 'PDC', 'GC' and 'ICDC'.
 (Default: no filter.)

 ### add_columns
 ( string or list of strings; optional ):